VIDIUN/vmc-ng/docs/kaltura-internal-docs/publish-kmc-ng-solution.md

 **Note:** You can use ```publish:continue``` and ```publish:abort``` to control the publish flow when encountering errors.

 That’s it, your libraries were published to NPM.
-You can continue to publish kmc-ng application
+You can continue to publish vmc-ng application

-## Step 2: Publish KMC-ng application
+## Step 2: Publish VMC-ng application

 ### Update libraries dependencies
 1. Make sure you don't have any local changes uncommited and pushed